 Jim Sadur <firstname.lastname@example.org>

-They never let business get in the way of having fun.
+They never let the rules get in the way of having fun.

 See more »